Buying a New Build? Here’s a Checklist With Everything You Need to Know

 Things to consider:

-Ask your agent about builders and see who has the best reputation.
+- Ask your agent about builders and determine who has the best reputation.

-Figuring out where you want your new home to be built is another important (not to mention permanent) decision.
-After all, if you decide you don’t like the light fixture you chose in a particular room, that’s an easy fix — but the location of your house is forever!
+Figuring out where you want your new home to be built is another important — and permanent — decision.
+After all, if you decide you don’t like the light fixture you chose in a particular room, that’s an easy fix, but the location of your house is forever!

 Find out where the new developments are being built in your area, and see what’s available.
 Ask yourself:

-What about HOAs?
-Do they have them?
-What is the cost, and what do they include?
+- What about an HOA?
+Do they have one?
+What is the cost, and what does it include?

 If you get into a development that’s just breaking ground, you might be able to get a good deal on a lot.
 On the flip side of that, if you buy one of the last lots available, you could pay more, especially if it’s a highly sought-after development and builder.